-Over the last year the College has added six new buildings.
-These are a Food Technology Centre, new change rooms, two classrooms and a Chapel as well as a Uniform shop.
-In addition the Commonwealth Government assisted with a grant for the Hard-court facility which is so popular with the students.
+In 2008 the College first had use of the of the new facilities, these are a food technology centre, new change rooms, two classrooms and a Chapel as well as a uniform shop.
+In addition the Commonwealth

+Government assisted with a grant for the hard-court facility which is so popular with the students and for use with both primary and secondary PDHPE classes.